Guyana

 Our Work

-HIAS protects and supports refugees to build new lives and reunite with family members in safety and freedom.
+HIAS protects and supports refugees to build new lives in safety and freedom.
 In Guyana, HIAS provides a comprehensive response to the challenges faced by refugees and migrants through interventions for GBV prevention and response, community-based mental health and psychosocial support, humanitarian assistance, integration support, and emergency response.

 We work to protect the right of women, girls, and LGBTQ communities to access their full potential and live free from violence by supporting survivors, mitigating risks, and transforming beliefs that perpetuate GBV.